teauxfu/brdsa.github.io/HACKING.md

 TODO link to the github repo, instructions for cloning. gh cli is pretty nice, they have a desktop interface too

+VSCode is not required, but highly recommended.
+The suggested settings in `.vscode/settings.json` and `.vscode/extensions.json` were tailored for this project, but are not required.
+For basic changes or working with Markdown, the online GitHub text editor is probably fine, too.

+There shouldn't be too much need for interacting with the TypeScript files, besides maybe `/src/lib/config.ts`.

 ## Project structure

 Here's the docs for the [Svelte markup syntax](https://svelte.dev/docs/svelte/basic-markup).